CUS Roma Rugby: History

-Notwithstanding with the disproportion between the forces in field, CUS Roma does not demerit and, according to many fans, played the most beautiful and spectacular game of the championship, thanks to the quality of its backs.
-Many CUS players in those years were called up in the national team (Tinari, Pratichetti, Caranci, Salvati, De Biase, Ambrosio, to cite a few names).
+Many CUS players in those years were called up in the national team, including Tinari, Pratichetti, Caranci, Salvati, De Biase, Ambrosio, to cite a few names.
 The player that was a symbol of that generation was Stefano Barba, centre with outstanding attack abilities who took part at the 1987 Rugby World Cup and collected more than 30 caps for Italy.

 In the same years the youth sector was submitted to a development, which reached the top levels of the domestic scene, as demonstrated in the several finals reached in the various categories and the title of Italian Champion won by the under-17 squad in 1983.84 (under the name CUS Roma) and in 1985/86 (under the name Primavera Roma).
 However, a breakaway group of executives and coaches of the youth teams in the late 1980s founded an autonomous team, U.S. Primavera, where the youth sector growth is still one of the club's main goals.

 In the early 1990s the university sports facilities in Tor di Quinto was inaugurated, where it stands "the biggest rugby field in Italy".
 CUS Roma finally had an own playing field.
 It could be the chance for a further step forward, but the rising financial restraints and a series of team vicissitudes marked the start of an era of gradual resizing of the CUS' ambitions.

 The first team, relegated in Serie A2 in 1989–90, dispute again a competition in the top division in 1993–94.
 In the following season the team plays in Serie A2 and is relegated to Serie B to later return in Serie A2 in 1995–96.
 That season was the last appearance in Serie A. Another split from a group of players and coaches gave birth to Unione Rugby Capitolina, weakening the CUS' organic in all the categories.
 From 1996 to 1997, CUS Roma Rugby plays in Serie B competition.

 In the last two seasons, the entire CUS Roma team underwent a renovation, which brought to the election Gianfranco Morrone as chairman.
 The renovation affected also the rugby section: the new section Board, made up entirely of active players, is working hard to bring back the university rugby team of the capital to its level.
 At the end of the 2014–15 season, CUS Roma achieved the promotion to Serie A after 19 seasons played in Serie B (see La storia del CUS on cusromarugby.com).
 The 2015–2016 season was not as lucky for the team, which did not manage to remain in the top division, thus being relegated to Serie B.